ttkorhonen/e3pages/docs/kb/training/workbook/13_working_with_e3_conda.md

 # 13. Working with conda and e3

-In this lesson, you'll learn how to do the follwing:
+In this lesson, you'll learn how to do the following:

 * Create a simple environment with epics.
 * Install new packages.